Moss Hart: Early years

 Hart was born in New York City, the son of Lillian (Solomon) and Barnett Hart, a cigar maker.
 He had a younger brother, Bernard.
-He grew up in relative poverty with his English-born Jewish immigrant parents in the Bronx and in Sea Gate, Brooklyn.
-He was the great-grandson of the Jewish bare-knuckle pugilist Barney Aaron.
+He grew up in relative poverty in the Bronx with his English-born Jewish immigrant parents.

-In his youth, he had a strong relationship with his Aunt Kate, with whom he later was to lose contact due to a falling out between her and his parents, and Kate's weakening mental state.
-She piqued his interest in the theater, taking him to see performances often.
+In his youth, he had a formative relationship with his Aunt Kate, who piqued his interest in the theater, often taking him to see performances.
 Hart even went so far as to create an "alternate ending" to her life in his book Act One.
-He writes that she died while he was working on out-of-town tryouts for The Beloved Bandit.
-In later life, Kate had become eccentric and then disturbed, vandalizing Hart's home, writing threatening letters and setting fires backstage during rehearsals for Jubilee, yet his relationship with her had been formative.
 He learned that the theater made possible "the art of being somebody else … not a scrawny boy with bad teeth, a funny name … and a mother who was a distant drudge."

-Hart's first glimpse of Broadway came in 1919 when he was 14 years old.
+Hart's first glimpse of Broadway came in 1918 when he was 14 years old.
 He later recounted exiting the subway at Times Square and standing agog at the urban tableau before him: "A swirling mob of shouting happy people... confetti and paper streamers... soldiers and sailors climbed happily onto the tops of taxis, grabbing girls up to dance with them.
 My first thought was 'Of course, that's just the way I thought it would be.'"
 Unbeknownst to Hart, his arrival had coincided with the signing of the armistice that ended World War One.